prathamesh-pichkate/Resume_Builder/README.md

 Each feature is implemented with usability and performance in mind.
 The UI is responsive and aims to make resume creation fast and intuitive.

 ## Demo / Screenshots

-Add screenshots and a demo link here when available.
-Example placeholders:

 ![Home Page](./client/public/assets/HomePage.png)
 ![User Home Page](./client/public/assets/UserHomePage.png)
 ![Resume Builder Page](./client/public/assets/ResumeBuilderPage.png)